smart-edge-open/specs/doc/getting-started/network-edge/controller-edge-node-setup.md

 * Generate a self-signed certificate on the Kubernetes Control plane Node.
 * Build and deploy a docker-registry pod on the Control plane Node.
-* Generate a token on the node
-* Authenticate token for server access.
 * Share public harbor.crt on trusted Node and Ansible build host location /etc/docker/certs.d/<Kubernetes_Control_Plane_IP:port>
 * After the Harbor registry deploys, the Node and Ansible host can access the private Docker registry.